 Does this cognitive capacity come solely from the brain?

 Stay with me, I’ll answer that question in the next few posts.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Enigma of all times: Who, What, Why is Man Unique?
+Please use the Social Network links just below to share this information from The Explanation, Mystery of all times: Who, What, Why is Man Unique?